ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.fb-checkpresence/README.md

 ### Fritzbox conditions

 The used TR-064 interface from the fritzbox is described here: https://avm.de/service/schnittstellen/.
-Following TR-064 functions are used:
+Following TR-064 services and actions are used:
+* Hosts:1 - X_AVM-DE_GetHostListPath (support from 2017-01-09)
-* GetSpecificHostEntry
+* Hosts:1 - GetSpecificHostEntry
-* X_AVM-DE_GetSpecificHostEntryByIP (supported from 2016-05-18) -> is used to read the status of a member via the IP address
+* Hosts:1 - X_AVM-DE_GetSpecificHostEntryByIP (supported from 2016-05-18)
-* GetHostNumberOfEntries
-* X_AVM-DE_GetHostListPath (support from 2017-01-09) -> is used for member configuration
-* GetSecurityPort
+* DeviceInfo:1 - GetSecurityPort
+* WANPPPConnection:1 - GetInfo
+* WANIPConnection:1 - GetInfo
-* GetInfo
+* DeviceInfo:1 - GetInfo

 By default, the TR-064 interface is not activated.
 However, this can easily be changed via the FritzBox web interface.
 To do this log in into your FritzBox and ensure that the expert view is activated.